mikeshulman/narya/README.md

 6. `quit`

-   Terminate execution immediately.
-Whenever this command is found, loading of the current file or command-line string ceases, no further files or strings will be loaded, and interactive mode will be exited or skipped.
-(You can also exit interactive mode by typing Control+D.)
+   Terminate execution of the current compilation unit.
+Whenever this command is found, loading of the current file or command-line string ceases, just as if the file or string had ended right there.
+Execution then continues as usual with any file that imported the current one, with the next file or string on the command line, or with interactive mode if that was requested.
+The command `quit` in interactive mode exits the program (you can also exit interactive mode by typing Control+D).

 ## Built-in types